-Article 22 - Complaints and access to justice
+Article 25 - Complaints and access to justice

-Any data subject may complain in writing to the Data Protection Committee about any legal or material act or omission of a data controller or a data processor.
+- 1. Any data subject may complain in writing to the DPO about any legal or material act or omission of a process owner or a data processor.
+The DPO shall respond within 45 days.
+If the data subject believes that the response of the DPO is unsatisfactory or if the DPO has failed to respond within three months from receipt of the complaint, the data subject may complain in writing to the Data Protection Committee. - 2.
 The Data Protection Committee must decide on the complaint within two months of receipt.
-It may extend that time-limit, if it considers the complaint to rest on complicated facts or legal considerations and gives prior notice to the complainant.

-2. The data subject may challenge the decision of the Data Protection Committee, if he/she considers it affects him/her adversely.
-He/she may do so by lodging a request for ad-hoc arbitration in accordance with Article 23, in order to finally and exclusively settle the matter, except for EMBL Members of Personnel who shall proceed in accordance with Chapter 6 of the EMBL Staff Rules and Staff Regulations.
+It may extend that time-limit, if it considers the complaint to rest on complicated facts or legal considerations and gives prior notice to the complainant. - 3.
+The data subject may challenge the decision of the Data Protection Committee, if he/she considers it affects him/her adversely.
+He/she may do so by lodging a request for ad-hoc arbitration in accordance with Article 26, in order to finally and exclusively settle the matter, except for EMBL Members of Personnel who shall proceed in accordance with Chapter 6 of the EMBL Staff Rules and Staff Regulations.

-Article 23 - Arbitration
+Article 26 - Arbitration

-Any dispute, controversy or claim arising out of or relating to the processing of personal data under this Internal Policy and brought by data subjects other than EMBL Members of Personnel, shall be finally and exclusively resolved by arbitration under such procedure to be determined by the tribunal.
+Any dispute, controversy or claim arising out of or relating to the processing of personal data under this Internal Policy and brought by data subjects other than EMBL Members of Personnel, shall be finally and exclusively resolved by arbitration under such procedure to be determined by the tribunal, provided that the procedure of Article 25 has been exhausted.